PhiloCoffee/PhiloCoffee.github.io/tech/2024/0505_PhiloTech_AGI/AGI.md

-## Sum up
+## Summary

-This fruitful technical salon deepened our understanding of AGI through personal educational and research experiences and critical reflections from philosophy and cognitive science, echoing our club's focus.
+Reviewing the development of AI and highlighting the educational and research harvests about AI on an individual basis, this fruitful technical salon deepened our understanding of AGI, while also involving critical reflections from philosophy and cognitive science.
+This fusion of technology and philosophy, complemented by a relaxed salon atmosphere with beverages like coffee, perfectly aligns with the mission of our club.

 ![G_Picture](./AGI.assets/G_Picture.jpg)